Evavic44/Hashnode-blog/cl6aghep50e6sy6nvap1ielaj.md

 The backend for Spekni was built with NodeJS

 ## Role of PlanetScale
 Plantescale is an excellent service for creating databases swiftly.
 We used PlanetScale to store user data of people signed up on the platform.
-Here's a screenshot of what the schema looks like
+Here's a graphical representation of what the database schema looks like

 ![database_diagram.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659324347996/3rqRmYSya.png align="left")